Bravo Feed Grinder

 - Portable, only 30 lbs and can moved to where its needed when its needed.

-- With the 1mm sieve (sold separately above) you can grind and mix your own flour.
+- With the 1 and 2.5mm sieves (sold separately above) you can produce coarse flour.

 Listed below are recommended optional components or related items.
 Your particular situation may require alternative recommendations.
 Please call and talk to our consultants if there are any questions at 800-282-6631.